super-resolution/Locan/docs/source/properties.rst

         number of frames that occurred between two successive localizations

-Additional localization properties are computed by various analysis procedures including:
+Additional localization properties are computed by various analysis procedures including (among others):

     * `cluster_label`
         identifier for a localization cluster